asterycs/DiffMatic.jl/docs/src/index.md

 # DiffMatic.jl

 DiffMatic is a package for computing derivatives of matrix expressions, also known as matrix calculus.
-Provided are methods for computing gradients, Jacobians, Hessians and general matrix derivatives.
+Provided are functions for computing gradients, Jacobians, Hessians and general matrix derivatives.

 ## Installation
 The package is currently unregistered and can only be installed from GitHub: